Course offerings

 Prerequisites:

-- Swim 5 yards, submerge and retrieve three dive rings placed 5 yards apart in 4 to 7 feet of water, resurface and continue to swim another 5 yards to complete the skill sequence.
+- Swim 5 yards, submerge and retrieve three dive rings placed 5 yards apart in 4 to 7 feet of water.

 Certification Requirements